khulnasoft-lab/design.khulnasoft.com/contents/patterns/empty-states.md

 - **Description** that explains in full sentences what actions the user can take.
 - (Optional) **Button** that serves as a call to action (CTA) and directs the user to take an action.

-An empty state messages should:
+An empty state message should:

 - **Be simple and clear:** Use concise and easily understandable language.
 Also consult the [word list](https://docs.gitlab.com/ee/development/documentation/styleguide/word_list.html).
 - **Provide guidance and motivation:** Offer clear instructions on how to proceed or resolve the empty state.
 Encourage users to take action with motivating language.